delphidabbler/delphi-tips/README.md

 ## `tips`

-Contains a PDF "print out" of each of the DelphiDabbler.com tips page.
+Contains a PDF "print out" of each of old the DelphiDabbler.com tips page.

 ----

 > Bear in mind that all the tips are old now.
-Very few of the tips in the `tips` folder and none of those in the `extra` folder have been tested. **Use with care and at your own risk!**
+Very few of the tips in the `tips` or `docs/_tips` folders and none of those in the `extra` folder have been tested. **Use with care and at your own risk!**